abhirup-m/Research-Profile/resStateTexts/sds.typ

   My work presently focuses on understanding various features of Mott metal-insulator transitions from the perspective of *Kondo breakdown*.
 Impurity models involving destruction of Kondo screening often display quantum criticality, non-Fermi liquid physics and pseudogapped phases.
 This has allowed us to propose simple impurity models that are able to capture and understand crucial features of Mott transitions.

-A major thrust of my work has been towards trying to understand Mott transitions through the confluence of two main ideas - Kondo breakdown, and changes in entanglement patterns.
-This resonates well with the work of *Prof. Dominic Else* at Perimeter, who investigates non-perturbative topological properties of quantum liquids.
-I believe this conceptual overlap opens exciting opportunities for fresh collaborative research in the field of quantum matter, focusing on non-Fermi liquids.
+A major thrust of my work has been towards trying to understand Mott transitions through the confluence of two major ideas - Kondo breakdown, and changes in entanglement patterns.
+This opens up exciting possibilities for working with the Condensed Matter Theory Center at the University of Maryland.
+For example, there is strong overlap of my work with the research carried out by *Prof. Sankar Das Sarma* on magic-angle twisted bilayer graphene (from a heavy fermions perspective) and the integer quantum hall effect.
+More details on specific ways of building on this research have been provided below.
 ]))

 = Kondo breakdown as route to understanding Mott transitions [@Mukherjee2023, @mukherjee2025]